lalitlogical/kriangle/README.md

 Next, you need to run the generator:

+### Generators

+Kriangle provides two generator for this purpose:
+1. [Initial Setup](#initial-setup) - Install the Kriangle and it's dependencies into the existing project.
+2. [Module Generator](#module-generator) - Create new modules into the existing project.

+### Initial Setup

+In intial setup, it's create the intialiser files, authentication module (login, register, forgot password, etc), swagger setup, etc. Swagger help to create the APIs docs.
+This command can be run single time per project and always before module generator.

 In the following command you will replace `MODEL` with the class name used for the application’s users.
-This will create a model (if one does not exist) and configure it with the authentication modul.
-The generator also configures your config/routes.rb file to point to the authentications controller.
+This will create a model (if one does not exist) and configure it with the authentication module.
+The generator also configures your config/routes.rb file to point to the authentications controller.This command can be run single time per project and always before module generator.

 `rails g kriangle:install MODEL PATH [column_name:type]`

-i.e. if you want to generate the User model with Auth model (for authentication).
-So you can type below.
-Email column add automatically.
+i.e. if you want to generate the User model with Authentication model (for authentication purpose), so you can type below command.

 ```ruby
 rails g kriangle:install User Auth first_name last_name
 ```

-### Generate New module
+Note: Email column will be added automatically.

+### Module Generator

 In above command we have setup the initial authetication module.
 We can generate the new modules with below command.
 You have take care of sequence of options as below.